jasgeetsingh/movie-booking-system-kubernetes/README.md

 -   **booking-service**  - a module responsible for New Booking Request.
 It communicates with admin-service.
 -   **config-service**  - Not Implemented Yet but definitely a separate module containing embedded Spring Boot Admin Server used for monitoring Spring Boot microservices running on Kubernetes

 Note : Due to time constraints certain limitations are still there in the application and further optimization of implementation can be very well done during production grade adaptation of the  implementation.
+Another github link of the same project but without Spring-Cloud-Kubernetes https://github.com/jasgeetsingh/movie-booking-system